-Arthur George Anstee, a member of the Swanbourne Ansteys, was born on 10 December 1893 in Soulbury to parents William Charles Anstee and Sarah Ann Cooper; he was brother to fellow Anstey Heroes William John Anstee and Harry Edward Anstee.
+SW 57.
+Arthur George Anstee: He was born on 10 December 1893 in Soulbury to parents William Charles Anstee (SW 44) and Sarah Ann Cooper.
 He grew up in Hollindon, Soulbury, attending the Leighton Buzzard British School in 1907, and living with his family in Soulbury at the time of the 1901 Census.
 By the 1911 Census he was living with his family in Mursley, Winslow, working as a joiner’s assistant.

 - ‘HMS President II‘ from 14 December 1915 to 26 May 1916; and